Discussing Torah matters because the Torah matters

 This interpretation resolves a few questions.
 Like, for one, why does Noah stop at three sons when God clearly tells him to be fruitful and multiply?

 Secondly, we learn that Ham tells his brothers afterward.
-Ham doesn’t tell them beforehand because they might express hesitation; but he is not so ashamed to keep it a secret because his brothers are also benefactors!
+Ham doesn’t tell them beforehand because it is a shameful thing to do, yet he is not so ashamed to keep it a secret afterward because his brothers are also benefactors!
 His deed has cemented their place at the top of all subsequent generations.
 Notice, Ham doesn’t run away from his crime like Cain did; Ham openly tells his brothers what happened.
-This action requires a reasoning.

 But neither brother reacts as Ham had expected.
 Shem and Japheth are mortified.
 They cover their father’s nakedness.
-They wonder what Noah will do when he wakes up.
+They wonder what Noah will do when he awakens.

-Because Canaan is Ham’s fourth son (Genesis 10:6).
-Since Ham has prevented Noah from having a fourth son, Noah prevents Ham’s fourth son from flourishing.
-Since it was status and power that Ham was seeking after, Noah’s curse is one that diminishes the status and power of Ham’s family and lineage.
-It counteracts Ham’s motivation and humiliates him without end.
-Every time Ham thinks of his fourth son, he remembers the fourth son he kept from Noah.
+Canaan is Ham’s fourth son (Genesis 10:6).
+Since Ham prevents Noah from having a fourth son, Noah prevents Ham’s fourth son from flourishing.
+The curse is one of humiliation.
+Every time Ham thinks of his fourth son, he remembers the fourth son that Noah was denied from having.
+Because Ham stunts the lineage of Noah at the fourth son, so Noah curses and subjugates the linage of Ham at the fourth son.

-Now why doesn’t Genesis just come out and say all of this plainly?
-Because the Torah is handling the matter with sensitivity.
-The Torah is avoiding details on purpose, in a manner that is respectful to Noah.
-The Torah is itself covering the wound right alongside Shem and Japheth.
-And because the details have been covered so respectfully, what exactly happened that day will remain a mystery.
+Perhaps it’s because God is handling the matter with sensitivity.
+God is avoiding details on purpose, in a manner that’s respectful to his boy Noah.
+God Himself is covering the wound that Noah bears; He does so right alongside Shem and Japheth.
+And because the ugly details have been covered with such discretion, what exactly happened to Noah in his tent that day will remain a mystery.

 The Old Man Noah

-I’ve heard it said that the flood is, at its core, a story of identity crisis.
 Typically when people get to know you, they get to know you by your interests, your friends, the places you go and the things you do.
 But imagine Noah aboard the ark.
-Those demarcations of identity cease to exist.
+Those identity markers cease to exist.
 His entire world has been swept away.
 He has to make sense of himself without so much as a hobby or a hometown.

 To relate this to modern times, it would be like suddenly finding yourself in a world without sports, restaurants, pop culture.
 Apple computers?
 No such thing.
 Nike shoes?
 No such thing.
 Hollywood?
-No such thing.
-Starbucks?––what is coffee?
-The Superbowl?––none of your grandkids have heard of it.
+Starbucks?
+The Superbowl?
+None of your grandkids have heard of these.

-Noah is battling sea sickness and asking himself this very question.
-He is forced to understand himself as God sees him.
-The surrounding culture has been stripped away.
-What remains––his character, his family, his faithfulness––constitutes his identity before the Lord.
+Noah is battling seasickness and asking himself this very question.
+He is forced to make sense of himself in a brand new way.
+The world that created him has been stripped away.
+What remains––his character, his family, his faithfulness––constitutes the only identity he has left.

 Identity remains an issue even after the flood.
 Coming off the ark and starting again, Noah is an old man in a new world.
-The next-to-oldest male is 500 years younger.
-Outside his immediate family, every other person in the world is at least 600 years younger than he is.
+The next-to-oldest male is 500 years younger than he is.
+And outside his immediate family, every other person in the world is at least 600 years younger!

-Without male contemporaries of similar age and experience, he certainly feels lonely!
+Without as single male contemporary, Noah certainly feels lonely!
 He misses the company of an older person.
-No matter how much he appreciates God’s deliverance and watching his sons have children of their own, in certain respects his heart remains on the other side of the flood.
-He spent the majority of his life there, after all.
+No matter how much he appreciates God’s deliverance, no matter how much he loves watching his kids have kids of their own, in certain respects his heart remains on the other side of the flood.
+Noah spent the majority of his life there, after all.

 I have to relate this to Job.
 Job also lost his whole world in a storm.
 (Job 38:1 literally refers to Job’s experience as a storm.)
 Job had an identity crisis of his own.
 (Job lost his kids, whereas Noah did not.
 But Noah lost his friends, whereas Job did not.
 They both weathered the storm with their wives.)
 What we see in the story of Job is that, even after all things are restored to Job (Job 42:10), God never takes away the pain of his loss.
 Job still has to grieve his previous life.
 We read that “the Lord blesses the latter part of Job’s life more than the former part” (Job 42:12) and that Job goes on to have “seven sons and three daughters” (Job 42:13).
 Nevertheless, Job never forgets the children he had at first, those who died when a storm killed them (Job 1:18-19).
 Job remembers them and longs for their presence even after God blesses him in the latter part of his life.
 And so, too, Noah’s heart breaks when remembers his former life.
 I can’t help but think a large portion of him died right along with the others.

 The Torah does an interesting thing with Noah.
 It groups him with his fathers, as if to suggest Noah belongs to the old world more than the new one.
 To see this, we have to set two lineages side by side.
 First look at Shem’s lineage in Genesis 10.
-These people represent “the new humanity,” those living after the flood.
+These are those living after the flood.
+This is how it reads:

 Now look at Noah.
 Specifically, look at the two verses that bookend his life (Genesis 5:32 & 9:28-29).
-Bringing those bookends together, we read:
+Bringing those verses together, we read:

 After Noah was 500 years old, he became the father of Shem, Ham and Japheth . . .
 After the flood Noah lived 350 years.
 Noah lived a total of 950 years, and then he died.

-Do you recognize the language?
-This is the language of Seth’s lineage!
-It follows right along with the repetitious nature of Genesis 5.
-Pulling out the middle plot points, we find that Noah’s life is encapsulated by language resembling those who came before.
+Pulling out the middle, we find that Noah’s life is encapsulated by language resembling those who came before the flood.

 Why?